2019 SESAH Conference, 10-12 October 2019

 Morning Tour: North Greenville County (9-1 PM)

 We will begin our morning tour of Greenville County at Furman University, designed by Perry, Shaw and Heburn, Kehoe and Dean, in the 1950s.
 Our tour will focus on the Colonial Revival campus, the 19th-century plantation house moved to the site, and recent efforts by Furman’s Task Force on Slavery and Justice to interpret campus history.
 We will then jaunt to several nineteenth-century homesites including the Spring Park Inn, a circa 1820 I-house that was essential to the development of the recently hip Travelers Rest community.
-It will be peak leaf peeking season so be ready for some fall foilage!
+We’ll then head to see two eighteenth-century log buildings transformed into I-houses in the nineteenth century John H. Goodwin House (c.
+1790 and currently under restoration) and the George Salmon House (c.
+1784).
+It will be peak leaf-peeping season so be ready for some fall foliage!

 Afternoon Tour: Greenville City (1- 5 PM)

-Our afternoon tour of the city of Greenville will begin with an exclusive inside look at the 1929-30 Beth Israel Synagogue, recently adapted to a private residence.
-We will then embark to the Allen Temple AME Church, an African American church designed in the neo-Baroque/Beaux Arts flavor by Cuban-born architect Juan Benito Molina in 1927.
-Our afternoon will also dive into Greenville’s textile history with a visit to the enormous Judson Mill (begun in 1911 and expanded to include over 800,000+ square feet!); we’ll talk with the site’s developer about the exciting plans underway to transform the building using historic preservation tax credits.
-Other sites are pending, so stay tuned!
+Our afternoon tour of the city of Greenville will begin with an exclusive inside look at the 1929-30 Beth Israel Synagogue, recently adapted into a private residence.
+We will then embark to the Allen Temple AME Church, an African American church designed in the neo-Baroque/Beaux Arts flavor by Cuban-born architect Juan Benito Molina in 1927, and the Springfield Baptist Church, a modernist 1970s sanctuary designed by Clarence Addison for a congregation at the heart of the upstate’s civil rights movement.
+Our afternoon will end with Greenville’s textile history and a visit to the enormous Judson Mill (begun in 1911 and expanded to include over 800,000+ square feet!); we’ll talk with the site’s developer about the exciting plans underway to transform the building using historic preservation tax credits.

 To sign-up for the tours, please visit the conference registration page.
 The cost of Study Tour A (morning only) is $40; the cost of Study Tour B (entire day) is $70.
 A boxed lunch is included on both tours (we’ll eat before 1 PM) and both leave from the conference hotel (Hyatt).